fennel-ai/client/docs/pages/concepts/introduction.md

 knows how to extract it - called an _extractor_.
 Let's define a feature that computes user's age using the datasets we defined above.

-Here is how a really simple featureset looks:
+Here is how a simple featureset looks:

 <pre snippet="concepts/introduction#featureset" highlight="8-15"></pre>